iaeiou/blue-plankton-2/content/posts/winter-driving.md

 The folks at AAA seemed disorganized, inexperienced, and hapless.

 To be fair, I had never experienced that kind of goofiness from AAA before nor have I since.
 I have used them several times since and they've been completely reliable.
+And I continue to maintain my platinum membership.

 However, I recommend you make some local connections before winter in the event AAA cannot help you within a reasonable time frame.